Enjoy A Lucrative Salary And High Job Satisfaction Using Your Communication Skills To Help Businesses Grow

 - Information about your day-to-day responsibilities, how Business Development looks for different company departments, and what are the goals of the company you are applying for.
 This causes you to ask questions during the interview that reveal you have only the most basic information on what your role will entail and what you’ll be expected to accomplish.

-…The Business Development Federation can translate your field of study into an industry position that puts you on the front lines of companies working with leading enterprises across industries.
+…The Business Development Training Track can translate your field of study into an industry position that puts you on the front lines of companies working with leading enterprises across industries.

 Your PhD has given you the academic training that’s critical for securing these jobs.

-But the Business Development Federation can help you prove that fact to employers.
+But the Business Development Training Track can help you prove that fact to employers.

 We’ll give you information that’s uniquely relevant to business development – not management consulting, data science, or any other position.